dart-lang/site-www/src/tools/pub/package-layout.md

 ---
-layout: default
-title: "Pub Package Layout Conventions"
+title: Pub Package Layout Conventions
-description: "Learn more about the directory structure used by Dart's package management tool, pub."
+description: Learn more about the directory structure used by Dart's package management tool, pub.
 permalink: /tools/pub/package-layout
 ---